Cristina Fernández de Kirchner: Legal charges

-Cristina Fernández de Kirchner faced several charges in court after leaving office.
-One of those concerned the sale of dollar futures at very low prices near the end of her term of office.
+Fernández de Kirchner has faced several charges in court after leaving office in 2015.
+One of those concerned the sale of dollar futures at very low prices near the end of her term.
 This became a problem during Macri's presidency.
-The operation was carried out by the Central Bank, but judge Claudio Bonadio believes Fernández de Kirchner is the instigator.
-She is also being investigated for her role in "The Route of the K-Money" scandal.
+The operation was carried out by the Central Bank, but judge Claudio Bonadio believes Fernández de Kirchner was the instigator.
+She is also being investigated in the Road infrastructure case.
 About US$1 million of her assets was frozen while Bonadio investigated the case.
-She took advantage of the hearing to organize her first political rally since leaving power.
-Lázaro Báez who has close ties with the Kirchners was detained in April 2016 as it was suspected that he might flee escape.
+She took advantage of the hearing to organize her first political rally since leaving office.
+Lázaro Báez, a businessman who had close ties with the Kirchners, was detained in April 2016 as it was suspected that he might flee escape.
 José López, an official from the ministry of public works, was detained while trying to hide bags filled with millions in cash at a monastery.
-On 27 December 2016, Federal Judge Julián Ercolini ordered the freezing of US$633 million of Fernández de Kirchner's assets and approved charges of illicit association and fraudulent administration against her.
+In December 2016, Federal Judge Julián Ercolini ordered the freezing of US$633 million of Fernández de Kirchner's assets and approved charges of illicit association and fraudulent administration against her.

 The case presented by Nisman was finally opened for investigation in December 2016.
 In December 2017, Judge Bonadio indicted her and charged her with high treason.
 However, as a sitting senator, she enjoyed immunity from prosecution.
-On 5 March 2018, Fernández de Kirchner was indicted for obstructing investigation into the 1994 AMIA Bombing which killed 85 people, with her allegedly making a deal with the Iranian government to stop investigating Iranian officials who may have been involved in the attack in exchange for better prices on Iranian oil and other products.
-She can still face trial despite her immunity, while legislators also have the choice to strip her of immunity.
-Human Rights Watch claims, based mainly on reports and testimonies made by the ex-secretary-general of Interpol Ronald Noble, that these charges have no grounds.
-Noble refuted the claim of cover-up made by judge Bonadio, calling the judge's report "false, misleading and incomplete".

-In April 2021, Fernández de Kirchner's lawyers anticipated that they will ask for the cause against her regarding the memorandum of understanding between Argentina and Iran to be nullified, alleging that it was tampered by the visits of two different judges to former President Mauricio Macri, which coincided with the time of indictments on the cause against her.
+In March 2018, Fernández de Kirchner was indicted for obstructing investigation into the 1994 AMIA bombing, which killed 85 people, with her allegedly making a deal with the Iranian government to stop investigating Iranian officials who may have been involved in the attack in exchange for better prices on Iranian oil and other products.
+Human Rights Watch claims, based mainly on reports and testimonies made by former secretary-general of Interpol Ronald Noble, that these charges have no grounds.
+Noble refuted the claim of cover-up made by Judge Bonadio, calling the judge's report "false, misleading and incomplete".
+In April 2021, Fernández de Kirchner's lawyers anticipated that they will ask for the cause against her regarding the memorandum of understanding between Argentina and Iran to be nullified, alleging that two different judges visited former President Macri at the time, which would suggest a conflict of interest.
+In December 2024, the Supreme Court rejected the defense's request and confirmed that Fernández de Kirchner will have a trial for the case of the memorandum with Iran.